pzivich/Delicatessen/docs/Built-in Equations.rst

 Causal Inference
 =============================

-This next section describes a the available estimators for the causal mean.
+This next section describes available estimators for the causal mean.
 These estimators all rely on specific identification conditions to be able to interpret the estimate of the mean (or mean difference) as an estimate of the causal mean.
 For information on these assumptions, I recommend this `this paper <https://www.ncbi.nlm.nih.gov/labs/pmc/articles/PMC2652882/>`_ as a general introduction.